google/flow-lens/README.md

 Lens represents flow differences structurally, making it ideal for assistance with code reviews.
 This structural diff visualization is not available in other flow visualization tools.

-### What is the future of this project?

-We have two main goals for the future of Flow Lens:

-1. Migrate from a standalone Deno executable to a `sf` CLI plugin to better integrate with the Salesforce development ecosystem
-2. Create a GitHub Action that automatically generates and displays diagram diffs directly in pull requests, streamlining the code review process

 ## Example